1ahmadbassam/zedboard-spi-accelerometer/README.md

-# AXI-Lite SPI Master for Accelerometer (EECE 423)
+# AXI-Lite SPI Master for Accelerometer

 This project is a complete system for interfacing a Xilinx Zynq (on a ZedBoard) with an ADXL345 accelerometer (on a PmodACL).
 It was developed for the EECE 423: Reconfigurable Computing course.